Collinslenjo/JavaCade/README.md

 # Invoice Management and Billing

-> Flexible Simple Invoice Management and Billing system.
+> Simple Invoice Management and Billing system.